baotong6/baotong6.github.io/index.md

 > In addition to astrophysical research, I am also interested in development and deployment of methods in data-intensive research, particularly in the time domains.

 ## Research Interests
+*  Stellar populations and dynamics in Globular clusters

 *  Periodic variations of X-ray sources (X-ray binaries, cataclysmic variables, etc)

 *  Quasi-periodic oscillations/eruptions of AGNs

-*  Stellar dynamics in dense environments
+*  Origins and X-ray populations of nuclear star clusters in the Galactic center

 ## Publications